 In addition to styles, there are also properties associated with a document like page orientation (portrait or landscape), paper size (like A4, A3, and US letter), and number of columns.

-Given a simple text formatter, represented by the class SimpleTextFormatter
+Given a simple text formatter, represented by the class SimpleTextFormatter, it can be use as shown here.

 myFormatter: obj SimpleTextFormatter

-doc: obj StandardDocument(StandardTemplate,10)
+doc: obj StandardDocument(StandardTemplate, 10)

 doc.addHeading("Introduction")